rakesh-meka/Titanic_Survival_Prediction--ML_Project/README.md

 ## 📌 Project Overview

 This project predicts passenger survival on the Titanic using machine learning techniques.
-It demonstrates an end-to-end data science workflow including data cleaning, exploratory data analysis, feature engineering, model training, and evaluation.
+It demonstrates an end-to-end data science workflow including data cleaning, exploratory data analysis, feature engineering, model trainin and evaluation.

 ---